 • 60 area-specific commercial band frequencies (60-Watt)

-These frequencies/channels are available to transmit for business, recreational, or race use.
+These frequencies/channels are available to transmit for business or professional race use.
 For a list of channels and areas licensed, please click here:

 To license your own frequency, we recommend FIT https://fcclicense.org/fit/

 General Mobile Radio Service, or GMRS Radios, operate on specific UHF frequencies set aside by the FCC for general public use, and is popular for overland, Jeep, outdoor & adventure, and general recreational uses.

 No test is required to obtain a GMRS license.
 Licenses are valid for 10 years and cover any family member, regardless of age.
 For more information, visit:

 Amateur Radio, also known as Ham, is a popular hobby radio platform that connects people throughout various forms of radio communication.
 Amateur Radio is used to communicate on the trail, across town, or even into space.
 A large, and active, network of repeaters and users across the world make this a very active and social platform that can also serve as a lifeline during times of need or distress.